VinFuture Prize: The Sci-Tech Week

 The VinFuture Sci-Tech Week brings together scientists, politicians, and entrepreneurs from around the world.
 Scientists gather in Vietnam to participate in the four main events of the VinFuture Sci-Tech Week: a conversation with the Prize Council and Pre-screening Committee, a "Science for Life" Symposium, the inaugural VinFuture Award Ceremony, and a Scientific Dialogue with the inaugural VinFuture Prize Laureates.

 The VinFuture Award Ceremony

 The VinFuture Award Ceremony is a formal event attended by Vietnamese government leaders, scientists, and recipients of scientific honors such as the Nobel Prize, Millennium Technology Prize, Turing Award, and others.
-The award ceremony is broadcast live on local as well as global science and technology platforms.
+The award ceremony is broadcast live on local and global science and technology platforms.